CedarGroveStudios/CircuitPython_MIDI_Tools/README.rst

 ``note_to_name(note)`` and ``name_to_note(name)``

 Translates a MIDI sequential note value to a note name or note name to a note value.
-Note values are of integer type in the range of 0 to 127 (inclusive).
+Note values are integers in the range of 0 to 127 (inclusive).
 Note names are strings expressed in the NoteOctave format, such as 'C4' or 'G#7'.
 Note names can range from 'C-1' (note value 0) to 'F#9' (note value 127).
 If the input value is outside the range, the value of ``None`` is returned.